apjowen/workshops/version_control/level_1/getting-started.md

 2. **Changes**
     - This tab displays the changes that have been made to files in the current Git repository.
     - The changes are grouped into three categories: "**Staged**," "**Changed**," and "**Untracked**."
-    - Imagine you're a photographer taking a picture.
-Your camera represents Git, and the photograph you're taking represents the changes you're making to your project.

-        - **Untracked** changes are like the objects or people you haven't yet included in your photograph.
-They may be around you and part of the scene, but you haven't consciously decided to include them in your composition yet.
-Similarly, untracked changes are changes that you've made to your project, but Git isn't yet aware of them and they're not being tracked.

-        - **Changed** changes are like the objects or people you've decided to include in your photograph.
-You've made a conscious decision to include them, and you've adjusted the camera settings and composition to make sure they're captured in the way you want.
-Similarly, changed changes are changes that Git is aware of, but you haven't yet added them to the staging area.
+        - **Untracked** changes can be compared to unfinished sketches or drafts that you're working on but haven't yet decided whether to incorporate into your final artwork.
+You may have ideas in your head or on paper, but they haven't been formally added to your project yet.

+        - **Changed** changes can be compared to preliminary versions of your artwork that you're in the process of refining.
+You've already started working on them and may have made significant progress, but they're not yet ready to be considered finished.

-        - **Staged** changes are like the objects or people you've captured in your photograph and are now ready to develop.
-You've taken the picture and it's saved on your camera's memory card, waiting for you to develop it in the darkroom or edit it on your computer.
-Similarly, staged changes are changes that you've added to the Git staging area and are ready to be committed to the repository.
+        - **Staged** changes can be compared to the final version of your artwork that you've completed and are ready to display or share.
+You've put the finishing touches on it and are happy with how it looks, and now it's time to make it available to others.
+Similarly, staged changes are those that you've reviewed, finalized, and are ready to commit to the repository for others to see.